junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-427, Part I.
 - 2017-11-28 — The title of the measure was amended.
 Agreed to without objection.
 - 2017-11-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-02-07 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-502.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2018-07-12 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments and an amendment to the title.
+With written report No. 115-300.
+- 2018-07-12 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments and an amendment to the title.
+With written report No. 115-300.
+- 2018-07-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 513.